If you’re a local business, it’s clear in order to be found on Google, that you need to have positive reviews to thrive.

-Step Three: Try a few keyword generation tools.
-I’m a fan of Google’s Keyword Planner, but you can’t access it unless you have a Google Ads account.
+Step Three: Try a few keyword generation tools like Keyword Planner, but you can’t access it unless you have a Google Ads account.
 You can go through account setup and just pause/cancel right away if you want to access the tool without running a campaign.

 If you have access, click their “Discover New Keywords” button, then toggle over to “Start with a website.”
 You’ll be provided with a lot of great keyword ideas:

-According to moz, on-page SEO signals are the second top-ranking signal for organic rankings and 4th overall for the map pack.
+According to Moz, on-page SEO signals are the second top-ranking signal for organic rankings and fourth overall for the map pack.
 Whew, important stuff!

 - Local tourism website listings

 - Belonging to the Chamber of Commerce for a link on their website

 - Media coverage

 - Guest blogging for/collaborating with other local businesses